 Does Art Matter?

 So the original questions return.
 Is art valuable?
 Is it necessary?
 Does it improve our lives as human beings?
 Does it make us better and are we happier because it exists?
-These questions must be rhetorical, as imagine the great void if all art were to vanish?
+These questions must be rhetorical, as imagine the great void if all art were to suddenly disappear?
 We've discovered long ago that some things are essential beyond nuts and bolts.
 And that not everyone can do these things.
-And that those who can, need our support and encouragement.
-It doesn't do Van Gogh much good if he's universally praised and his paintings sell for millions, a hundred years after he's dead.
+And that those who can, need our encouragement and support.
+It doesn't do Van Gogh much good if he's universally praised and his paintings sell for millions of dollars, a hundred years after he's dead.

 (This essay is from Kunundrum's upcoming book, UTOPIA—short stories, poems, & essays.)